Moments (1979 film)

 Moments (Moments de la vie d'une femme, רגעים, translit.
-Rega'im) is a 1979 French-Israeli drama art film written, directed by and starring Michal Bat-Adam.
+Rega'im) is a 1979 French-Israeli drama art film written, directed and starring Michal Bat-Adam.
 The film was selected as the Israeli entry for the Best Foreign Language Film at the 52nd Academy Awards, but was not accepted as a nominee.
 It also competed in the Un Certain Regard section at the 1979 Cannes Film Festival.